ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 ---
 layout: post
 authors: [jeroen_meys]
-title: 'Securing Angular and Spring Boot applications with Azure Active Directory'
+title: 'Securing Angular and Spring Boot applications with Azure AD'
 image: /img/azure-ad/azure-ad.png
 tags: [Azure AD, Angular, Spring Security, Web Security OAuth, OIDC, PKCE]
 category: Security
 comments: true
 ---

-> Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service.
+> Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity platform.
-> In this blogpost, we will discuss how to use it to secure web applications.
+> In this blogpost, we will discuss how to use it to secure web applications with [OAuth 2.0](https://oauth.net/2/){:target="_blank" rel="noopener noreferrer"} and [OpenID Connect (OIDC)](https://openid.net/connect/){:target="_blank" rel="noopener noreferrer"}.
-> More specifically an Angular single-page application (SPA) which makes calls to a Spring Boot backend.
+> More specifically an Angular single-page application (SPA) which makes calls to a Spring Boot back-end.

-## What This Article is About

-We'll cover how OAuth2 and Open ID Connect (OIDC) can help us to secure an API and provide a login mechanism for a single-page application (SPA) with Azure AD.
-The documentation I've encountered to set things up was inconsistent at best, which is why we'll first discuss which OAuth flow we need and why.
-Then we will configure Azure AD and the applications to make everything work together.
-The example Angular application can be found [here](TODO){:target="_blank" rel="noopener noreferrer"} and the Spring Boot application can be found [here](TODO){:target="_blank" rel="noopener noreferrer"}.
+# Table of contents

-## Finding the perfect OAuth flow for your needs
+# Finding the perfect OAuth flow for your needs

-Before diving into Azure AD and how to use it for authentication and authorization of your apps, it's important to think about the OAuth setup that you want.
+Before diving into Azure AD and how to use it for authentication and authorization of your apps, it's important to think about the OAuth set-up that you want.
-Do you want your SPA to be the OAuth Client or should the Spring Boot backend fulfill that role?
-If you don't know what an OAuth Client is, don't worry, here's a small introduction.
+From personal experience, the libraries and documentation provided by Microsoft can be rather inconsistent and confusing.
+To straighten things out, we'll start by discussing which OAuth set-up we need and why.
+Then we'll configure Azure AD and the applications to make everything work together.
+Please note that this post assumes you have some notions of OAuth.
+Don't worry if your knowledge is a little lacking as we'll recap on the necessary parts.

-## Basic Terminology
+## Basic OAuth Terminology

-This is something I've seen many people get confused about.
-Let's quickly go over some basic, minimalistic, OAuth terminology:

 <dl>
     <dt>Resource Owner</dt>
-    <dd>You: a user who interacts with the system and has some resources on a Resource Server.</dd><br>
+    <dd>You: a user who interacts with the system and has some resources on a (resource) server.</dd><br>
     <dt>Resource Server</dt>
     <dd>Server where (your) protected resources are served from.</dd><br>
     <dt>Authorization Server</dt>
     <dd>Server which validates your credentials.
 Hands out tokens to registered clients.</dd><br>
     <dt>Client</dt>
     <dd>
-    An application which uses tokens from the Authorization Server to access a Resource Server.
+    An application which uses tokens from the authorization server to access the resource server on behalf of the resource owner.
     It orchestrates the process to obtain these tokens.
     </dd>
 </dl>

+## The OAuth Client

+Do we want the single-page app to be the OAuth client or should the Spring Boot back-end fulfill that role?
-If the SPA is the OAuth Client, the Spring Boot application will be configured as a Resource Server.
+If the SPA is the OAuth client, the Spring Boot application will be configured as a resource server.
-This means it's up to the Angular application to orchestrate the process to obtain access tokens from the Authorization Server.
+This means it's up to the Angular application to orchestrate the process of obtaining access tokens from the authorization server.
-These access tokens then grant access to resources from the Spring Boot backend.
+These tokens then grant access to resources from the Spring Boot back-end.

-For the other scenario, where the Spring Boot backend acts as the OAuth Client, this login orchestration will be performed in the backend.
+For the other scenario, where the Spring Boot back-end acts as the OAuth client (and resource server), this orchestration will be performed in the back-end.
-In that case, the Angular application will only maintain a session with the backend.
+In that case, the Angular application will only maintain a session with the back-end.

 There are multiple advantages and disadvantages to both scenarios.
-The biggest trade-off however, is:
+However, the biggest trade-off for our scenario is:

-<b>SPA</b> as OAuth <b>Client</b> / back end as resource server:
+<b>SPA</b> as OAuth <b>client</b> / back-end as resource server:
-✅ backends can be stateless: no session required
+✅ Back-ends can be stateless: no session required
-❌ Less secure: access token in the browser
+❌ Less secure: access token stored in the browser

-<b>Spring Boot</b> backend as OAuth <b>Client</b>:
+<b>Spring Boot</b> back-end as OAuth <b>client</b>:
 ❌ Has to be stateful: session required
-✅ More Secure: tokens only in the backend
+✅ More secure: tokens only in the back-end

+Having a stateless back-end makes it very easy to create or destroy new instances of it.
+Requests can go to any of those instances without the need for sticky load balancing or distributed sessions.
+The downside is that the tokens have to be stored in the browser, which can leak more easily than from a secure back-end.
+We control the back-end but not the user's computer, network, browser or its plugins.
+On top of that, [browsers also lack a secure storage mechanism](https://auth0.com/docs/tokens/token-storage){:target="_blank" rel="noopener noreferrer"}, unlike apps on mobile devices.

-In this blogpost, we will go with the first approach where the Angular App is the OAuth Client.
+In this blogpost, we will go with the first approach where the Angular app is the OAuth client.
-This means our setup will be as follows:
+This means our set-up will be as follows:

 | OAuth term | Concrete application |
 | :--------: | :------------------: |